 I Ranked in Five Cities.Then I Ranked Nowhere.

-I was staring at scattered rankings across Brevard County, Melbourne, Cocoa Beach, and Palm Bay.
+I had scattered rankings across Brevard County, Melbourne, Cocoa Beach, and Palm Bay.
 Each city page looked identical except the city name swapped in.

-com/business) emphasizes relevance and authority in a specific place—not just mentioning the city name.
-When I started treating each location like its own market with its own story, the rankings stabilized and climbed.
+Google's guidance on local SEO emphasizes relevance and authority in a specific place, not just mentioning the city name.
+When I started treating each location like its own market with its own story, rankings stabilized and climbed.

 The trap is thinking multi-city SEO is scale.
 It's not.

-It's depth repeated.
-Our approach to local visibility focuses on making each location feel like you actually serve that community, not that you serve everywhere equally.
+It's depth, repeated.
+Our local visibility work focuses on making each location feel like you actually serve that community, not that you serve everywhere equally.

-Pick one city where you have the most client data or case studies.
-Rewrite that location page with specifics: client names, problems solved, local partnerships, neighborhood details.
-Don't add pages—deepen one.
+Pick one city where you have the most client data or case studies and rewrite that location page with specifics: client names, problems solved, local partnerships, neighborhood details.
+Don't add more thin pages, deepen one and let the result show you the pattern.